Fern Grove Cooperative Learning

 About

 Fern Grove Cooperative Learning offers project-based and emergent (child-centered) learning that includes integrated academics with a play-based focus.
-Children take part in activities such as language and literacy skills, early mathematics, science knowledge, arts and culture, hikes, free play, circle time, and reading.
+Children take part in language and literacy skills development, early knowledge in mathematics and science, exploring arts and culture, hiking, free play, circle time, and reading as part of the daily rhythm.

 • Ages: 3–10 years old